 The Spatial Plan formulates guidelines for spatial development, sets targets and principles, especially areas, for functions and uses.
 For the German EEZ in the Baltic Sea the Spatial Plan contains provisions aimed at coordinating the individual uses and functions of shipping, the exploitation of resources, laying of pipelines and submarine cables, scientific marine research, wind power production, fisheries and mariculture, as well as protection of the marine environment.

-The legal ordinance on Spatial Planning in the German Exclusive Economic Zone in the Baltic Sea(AWZ Baltic Sea-ROV).
+The legal ordinanance on Spatial Planning in the German Exclusive Economic Zone in the Baltic Sea(AWZ Baltic Sea-ROV).

 of December 10st 2009 allowed BSH to work on the targets and principles of spatial planning for the German Exclusive Economic Zone in the Baltic Sea, with regard to its economic and scientific use, with regard to safety and efficiency of maritime traffic as well as for the protection of the marine environment, are being determined as a Spatial Plan, comprising text and map.